 • Must be independent, adaptable, flexible, able to work with various constituencies, and enthusiastic about classical languages and culture.

 • Excellent communication, interpersonal, and organizational skills are essential.

 A successful candidate must exhibit the potential for excellence in teaching and for contributing to the department’s scholarly activities.

 Financial compensation is comparable to a graduate stipend (earnings are subject to US taxes) and the position also includes:

-• Housing (furnished), a meal allowance, and health insurance
+• Housing (furnished) and health insurance

-• Lowest fare direct round trip coach flight to/ from Colorado Springs
+• Lowest fare direct round trip coach flight to/from Colorado Springs

 Colorado College is an equal opportunity employer committed to increasing the diversity of its community.
 We do not discriminate on the basis of race, color, national origin, gender, age, religion, gender identity or expression, disability, or sexual orientation in our educational programs and activities or our employment practices.